Fantasy football: Robinson, Barkley lead Top-75 running back rankings - UPI.com

 Related

-My Top 75 wide receiver rankings are available here.
+My wide receiver, quarterback and Top 200 overall rankings are also available.
 Those rankings, as well as others, will be updated up until the start of the NFL's regular season.

 I split my top targets of the 75 ranked players into five tiers: Hall of Fame, All-Pro, Pro Bowl, Just Napping (early to mid-round targets) and Deep Sleepers (mid- to late-round sleepers).
 The full rankings are below.